fraziermork/personal-website/data/articles/constructors/content.md

 fuzzums.makeNoise();
 ```

-However, the problem with this is that every instance of cat has it's own, separate version of the makeNoise function stored in memory.
-There is a more elegant way to do this so that every cat shares the same makeNoise function using the prototype for the Cat generator function, like this:
+This isn't the best way to do this though.
+Every instance of cat now has its own version of the makeNoise function stored in memory.
+Since they're all identical, it seems like we could get rid of all the duplicates and just store one makeNoise function that all the cats could share.

+We can do that by attaching the makeNoise function to the Cat prototype like this:

 ```javascript
 function Cat(name, breed) {